-- Note that the iterative calculation of the normal modes is skipped when ... - 1. ... the nuclear gradients are so large that the PES point is considered non-stationary.
+- 1. ... the nuclear gradients are so large that the PES point is considered non-stationary.
 The calculation of the modes is then just not necessary for classifying it. - 2. ... the full normal modes or Hessian have also been requested.
 The iterative calculation is then not necessary, as all modes are already known. - 3. ... the molecule is very small.
-(For small systems the iterative calculation of the few lowest normal modes is not faster than the full calculation of all modes, so all modes are calculated instead.) - The classification as a stationary or non-stationary point uses the gradient convergence criterion from the geometry optimizer as the tolerance, see geometry optimization (page 47).
+(For small systems the iterative calculation of the few lowest normal modes is not faster than the full calculation of all modes, so all modes are calculated instead.) - The classification as a stationary or non-stationary point uses the gradient convergence criterion from the geometry optimizer as the tolerance, see geometry optimization (page 49).
 This makes sure that the criterion for what is considered converged/stationary is always in sync between the optimizer and the PES point characterization. - For periodic systems the PES point characterization does not take the lattice degrees of freedom into account.
 A PES point where the nuclear gradients are small enough would for example be classified as a stationary point, even if the system is under stress.